Kåre Opheim

 Opheim with Sigbjørn Apeland and Real Ones at Vossajazz 2015.

-Kåre Opheim (born 2 October 1975 in Voss, Norway) is a Norwegian musician (drums), known from a series of albums and bands like Real Ones.
+Kåre Opheim (born 2 October 1975 in Voss Municipality, Norway) is a Norwegian musician (drums), known from a series of albums and bands like Real Ones.

 Opheim is an important partner in the "UNGjaJazzja" at Vossajazz.
 He is part of the Mads Berven Trio with a record release Mountains & the Sea in 2011, and played within Mike Gallaher Trio at Vossajazz 2009.